basvasilich/react-native-camera/README.md

  - `rotation` This will rotate the image by the number of degrees specified.
  - `jpegQuality` (integer between 1 and 100) This property is used to compress the output jpeg file with 100% meaning no jpeg compression will be applied.
  - `totalSeconds` This will limit video length by number of seconds specified.
 Only works in video capture mode.
+ - `videoBitrate` (Android only) This is sets video encoding bit rate in bits per second.
+Only works in video capture mode.
+ - `audioBitrate` (Android only) This is sets audio encoding bit rate in bits per second.
+Only works in video capture mode.

 The promise will be fulfilled with an object with some of the following properties: